Geraint of Dumnonia

+Biography

 A long and rather acrimonious letter survives that is addressed to Geraint from Aldhelm, Bishop of Sherborne, discussing the Easter Problem and the shape of the tonsure.
 It is clear from this letter that in the later 7th century the Britons in Cornwall and Devon still observed Easter on the dates that the British church had calculated, at variance with Roman Catholic practice.
 Geraint ultimately agreed with Aldhelm to comply with Roman practice on these points.

 According to John of Worcester, Geraint was killed in 710 after a series of battles that culminated in a victory of the West Saxons under Ine of Wessex.
-It was probably around this time that Devon was conquered by the West Saxons.
-After Geraint's death, however, Ine was unable to establish his authority over neighbouring Cornwall; in 722, according to the Annales Cambriae, the Cornish won the Battle of Hehil, probably against Wessex.
+It was probably around this time that the West Saxons entered Devon, possibly taking Exeter shortly afterward.
+Following Geraint's death, however, Ine was unable to establish his authority further west; in 722, according to the Annales Cambriae, the Cornish won the Battle of Hehil, probably against Wessex.